JackieZhai/SiamBOMBPro/README.md

 python window_running.py
 ```
 1. [Top three buttons] Choose one of three loading ways: images, video or webcam.
-2. [B-box setting] Select several bounding for your targets, it can re-select.
+2. [B-box setting] Select several bounding for your targets and determine which is the first frame, it can re-select.
+(Using the Mouse and Keyboard ',' and '.' or bottom-right ScrollBar)
 3. [Algorithm processing] Do tracking and segmentation, press [Suspending] if you want to terminate.
-* Note: As a demo now, it can only fit well for 800*600 image/video stream, and will update later.
+* Bottom-left is Status/ProcessBar.
+* Top-left shows output messages including Behavior Analysis.
+Middle-Right SpinBox for selecting from multiple target.
+* Middle-Right CheckBox for saving data locally.
+You can use bottom-right ScrollBar for review after Algorithm procedure.
+* Suitable for any size of image stream which is smaller than projection area (you can rescale the window before loading stream).

 ## References
 ### Repositories